 |⭐ Entertainment & Misc.||$65||$21|

 Hoi An is one of the most well-known places in Central Vietnam and is known as Vietnam’s food capital.
-Even though it’s a fairly tourist-oriented town, you’ll be able to find plenty of local food for cheap if you look for it.
+Even though it’s a fairly tourist-oriented town, you’ll be able to find plenty of Vietnamese food for cheap if you look for it.
 This Hoi An travel guide shares an itinerary and great things to do there

 |⭐ Entertainment & Misc.||$281||$70|